 During adolescence, as all permanent teeth come through, teens can establish a good foundation for their own oral health, for the rest of their lives.
 Dietary choices and home self care routines established in early life are the behavioural patterns people often revert to as adults.
 Ensuring teens continue to brush and floss correctly, with a consistent, twice daily routine in front of the bathroom mirror, will establish dental hygiene as normal part of their daily personal hygiene routine.

 Positive Dental Visits

 At Melbourne Dentistry, we aim to develop a comfortable and positive rapport with teens.
-We recognize the importance of educating and supporting teenagers to value their dental health and understand regular, 6 monthly dental check ups are an important part of maintaining a healthy life at all ages.
-By emphasizing these concepts routinely, while teens are becoming more independent, we believe, will encourage them to continue with regular dental visits and support positive habits as they become adults and fully responsible for themselves.
+We recognise the importance of educating and supporting teenagers to value their dental health and understand regular, 6 monthly dental check ups are an important part of maintaining a healthy life at all ages.
+By emphasising these concepts routinely, while teens are becoming more independent, we believe, will encourage them to continue with regular dental visits and support positive habits as they become adults and fully responsible for themselves.

 Erupting Teeth And Early Orthodontic Intervention

 As permanent teeth erupt, tooth alignment may not be ideal, and may make teeth cleaning more difficult for your child.
 For some teens, wisdom teeth may even begin to erupt from 15 years of age.
 Crowded or protruding teeth and uneven jaw growth will often prompt teens to query parents about braces.
 Looking good and not wanting to stand out for all the wrong reasons can be powerful motivators to get your teenager to the dentist.